The 2025 AES Europe Student Recording Competition

 Now please read the detailed rules below…

 Welcome to the AES Student Recording Competition—an exciting chance for students at AES International Conventions to showcase their audio production talents, gain invaluable feedback, and earn recognition as well as some exciting prizes.
-Whether you’re participating alone or as part of a team, you’ll need a faculty advisor to endorse your entry, representing your school in up to two categories or subcategories:
+Whether you’re participating alone or as part of a team, you’ll need a faculty advisor to endorse your entry, representing your school in up to two categories:

 Category 1: Traditional Acoustic Recording